Engaging Blackpool's story

 We provided a buffet lunch for the group on both days and made sure we sat with the group and discussed how the day was going.
 We also allowed the young people to handle equipment and interview us using the recording devices.
 This really helped to build a relationship and provided light relief to what is a serious subject.

-- Community engagement with young people between the age of 6 and 16 – we opened the activity up over the half term break and advertised as a two-day activity through the Local Authority, and completed two nature walks, encouraging the young people to discuss what they thought about the local environment and the impacts of climate change through a series of semi-structured questions.
+Community engagement with young people between the age of 6 and 16 – we opened the activity up over the half term break and advertised as a two-day activity through the Local Authority, and completed two nature walks, encouraging the young people to discuss what they thought about the local environment and the impacts of climate breakdown through a series of semi-structured questions.